-Do you have videos on your law firm website?
+Do you have marketing and testimonial videos on your law firm website?
 You should!
 90% of users say a video about a product is helpful to their decision process.

 Video marketing is very different than a TV commercial.
 A TV commercial is usually a 10, 15 or 30 second advertising spot while video marketing is a longer video commonly used for marketing on a website and social networks like Youtube, Facebook and Linkedin.